Consistent lesson structure (predictable phases)

 Teach self-monitoring (simple target + quick check-ins)

-Build pupil ownership so behaviour improves without constant teacher correction.
+Build student ownership so behaviour improves without constant teacher correction.

 Teach ‘ready to learn’ setup (books out, equipment, posture, eyes)